Kundestyrt-G17/digibonds/README.md

 APPLICATION_SECRET=<RANDOM STRING>
 ```

+> PS: You need to change the connection string located in utils/connection.ts to point at the mongodb database you are using.
+If you are using localhost or mongodb this string will different

 ## Build and Run Project

 Use the following commands to run and build the project

 ```sh
 # Start development server
 $ yarn dev